cloudfoundry/java-buildpack/docs/container-java-main.md

 # Java Main Class Container
-The Java Main Class Container allows applications that provide a class with a `main()` method in it to be run.
-These applications are run with a command that looks like `./java/bin/java -cp . com.gopivotal.SampleClass`.
+The Java Main Class Container allows an application that provides a class with a `main()` method to be run.
+The application is executed with a command of the form:

+    ./java/bin/java -cp . com.gopivotal.SampleClass

+Command line arguments may optionally be configured.

 <table>
   <tr>